Kaiyang-Chen/ARF-Group/README.md

 The navigator of Home, Search, Publish, Cart and Me pages of the APP

-Implementation of HomePage, where people can view a large number of current furniture with some brief information about the furniture.
+Implementation of HomePage, where people can view a large number of current furniture with some brief information.

 Implementation of Search page, where people can enter keywords to search for certain furniture.